barseghyanartur/ska/docs/index.rst

 - url
 - provider: Provider name.
 - auth_user: If not given, request.user.get_username() is used.
-- secret_key: If not given, the secret key from settings is used.
 - valid_until: If not given, calculated from ``lifetime``.
 - lifetime: Defaults to ``ska.defaults.SIGNATURE_LIFETIME``.
 - suffix: Defaults to ``ska.defaults.DEFAULT_URL_SUFFIX``.